moyi4681/firmware/readme.md

 https://remap-keys.app/configure

-You need to use Chrome browser, reflash the firmware of via or vial,  choose the correct JSON file in the firmware for via /JSON folder
+You need to use Chrome browser, reflash the firmware of via or vial,  choose the correct JSON file in "firwmare for VIA/JSON" folder